iLVL-Key/FFXI/addons/Jingle/readme.md

 ## Version History

+2.5.1
+- Fixed Target Tracker displaying with no text (resulting in a small black square) when addon is loaded and Target Tracker `show` set to false.

 2.5
 - Added on-screen Target Tracker.
 Displays a list of current nearby targets and their distance and direction.
 Update timing is tied to `polling_rate`.
 - Adjusted `polling_rate` to accept decimal places for seconds.
 Default updated to .2 seconds.